ssiltanen/Fasaani/README.md

     { Log: (QueryDetails -> unit) option
       CancellationToken: CancellationToken option }

+// Example of using default configs let configWithLogging = defaultConfig log.LogInformation // Logging provider not specified here

-// Example of how to specify the config record let configWithLogging =
+// Example of how to specify the config record with your custom evaluator let configWithLogging =
     { Log =
         fun details ->